myeongah-cho/starter-hugo-academic/content/_index.md

       title: ''
       text: |-
         ### Patents
         1. Object Tracking Apparatus and Method using Self‐Attention (2021)
           <span style="color:gray"> _KR-Registration, No.10-2359982_</span>
         2. Apparatus and Method for Recognizing Heterogeneous Face Based on Relationship Between Component (2022)
+          <span style="color:gray"> _KR-Registration No.10-2356438_</span>
         3. Apparatus and Method for Tracking Pedestrians in Multiple CCTV Environment (2022)
+          <span style="color:gray"> _KR-Registration, No.10-2355006_</span>
+        4. Apparatus And Method For Tracking Pedestrians In CCTV Environment (2023)
+          <span style="color:gray"> _KR-Registration, No.10-2519367_</span>
+        5. Object Tracking Method and Feature Vector Extraction Method for Tracking Object (2021)
+          <span style="color:gray"> _KR-Application, No.10-2021-0165002_</span>
+        6. Apparatus and Method for Detecting Anomalous Event (2020)
+          <span style="color:gray"> _KR-Application, No.10-2020-0153560_</span>
+        7. Video Anomaly Detection Apparatus and Method using Relational Embedding (2022)
+          <span style="color:gray"> _KR-Application, No.10-2022-0156968_</span>

     design:
       columns: '1'